cliffordsnow/cliffordsnow.github.io/_posts/2015-04-20-LinuxfestNW.md

 value of open data both to serve needs that corporate establishments cannot or will not and to ensure growth and provider-independence."

 Mike Thompson "Mapping in OSM is a form of free expression (really a broad form of free speech), just like blogging, editing a Wikipedia article, or creating a video.
-In the past editors a publishers decided what got mapped, now - with OpenStreetMap - we can decide."
+In the past editors a publishers decided what got mapped, now - with OpenStreetMap - we can decide." <br>

 ### What is should I absolutely not leave out of the presentation?
 Richard Weait <br>1.
 "Go outside and survey your neighbourhood.
 There is nothing better that you can do for OpenStreetMap, than behave as though you are